damko/nextcloud_bookmarks_chrome/README.md

 #Chrome extension for NextCloud Bookmarks

 This is a Chrome Extension for [NextCloud Bookmarks](https://github.com/nextcloud/bookmarks), a very popular bookmark application for NextCloud.
+It allows you to add, search and delete your NextCloud Bookmarks.

+This extension does not synchronize your Chrome Bookmarks with NextCloud Bookmarks and it will never perform any kind of synchronization between the browser and NextCloud.

-_Note: this extension doesn't work on OwnCloud but you can fork this project and modify the code accordingly_
+_Note: this extension doesn't work on OwnCloud but you can fork this repo and modify the code accordingly_

 ## Available features

 * it adds new bookmarks
 * it lists latest bookmarks
-* it searches and shows bookmarks by tag or by a tag combination
+* it searches and shows bookmarks by tag or by a tag combination (like 'tag1 AND tag2 AND tag3' and 'tag1 OR tag2 OR tag3')
 * it deletes a bookmark

 ## Missing features